NunoSempere/clarivoyance/hurdles/index.md

 - Questions on forecasting platforms, like Metaculus, that try to solidly operationalize possible AI developments and dangers, and ask their forecasters to anticipate when and whether they will happen.
 - Writeups from forecasting groups, like [Samotsvety](https://forum.effectivealtruism.org/posts/EG9xDM8YRz4JN4wMN/samotsvety-s-ai-risk-forecasts)
 - More recently, the Forecasting Research Institute's [existential risk tournament/experiment writeup](https://forecastingresearch.org/xpt), which has tried to translate geopolitical forecasting mechanisms to predicting AI progress, with mixed success.
-- Defering to intellectuals, ideologues, and cheerleaders, like Toby Ord, Yudkowsky or MacAskill.
+- Deferring to intellectuals, ideologues, and cheerleaders, like Toby Ord, Yudkowsky or MacAskill.

 None of these options, as they currently exist, seem great.
 Forecasting has the hurdles discussed above, but maybe other mechanisms have even worse downsides, particularly the more pundit-like ones.
 Conversely, forecasting will be worse than deferring to a brilliant theoretical mind that is able to grasp the dynamics and subtleties of future AI development, like perhaps Drexler's on a good day.